Lightstreamer/Lightstreamer-example-basic2-client-unity/README.md

 * `ConnectionListener.cs` is the implementation of [ClientListener](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.ClientListener.html) interface to handle notifications of connection activity and errors.
 * `TableListener.cs` is the implementation of [SubscriptionListener](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/com.lightstreamer.client.SubscriptionListener.html) interface to handle notification of data updates and subscription termination.

 Check out the sources for further explanations.
-The Lightstreamer Documentation is available at: http://www.lightstreamer.com/doc<br>
+The Lightstreamer Documentation is available at [lightstreamer.com/doc](https://lightstreamer.com/doc)<br>

 <i>NOTE: Not all the functionalities of the .Net Standard Client API for Lightstreamer are exposed by the classes listed above.
 You can easily expand those functionalities using the [Lightstreamer .NET Standard API](https://lightstreamer.com/api/ls-dotnetstandard-client/latest/api/Index.html) as a reference. </i>